adamsmithdev/persuit/AUTHENTICATION.md

 # Authentication & Protected Routes

-This job tracker application implements comprehensive authentication and route protection using NextAuth.js and custom middleware.
+This application tracker implements comprehensive authentication and route protection using NextAuth.js and custom middleware.

 ## Authentication Features

 ### 1. **Middleware-Level Protection** (`middleware.ts`)

-- Protects all job-related routes automatically
+- Protects all application-related routes automatically
 - Redirects unauthenticated users to `/login`
 - Redirects authenticated users away from `/login` to the dashboard
 - Preserves the original URL as a callback parameter for seamless redirects after login